 The enterprise value waterfall approach determines an enterprise value based on earnings before interest, tax, depreciation and amortization ("EBITDA") multiples of publicly traded companies that are considered similar to the subject portfolio company.
 The Company considers a variety of items in determining a reasonable pricing multiple, including, but not limited to, operating results, budgeted projections, growth, size, risk, profitability, leverage, management depth, diversification, market position, supplier or customer dependence, asset utilization, liquidity metrics, and access to capital markets.
 EBITDA of the portfolio company is adjusted for non-recurring items in order to reflect a normalized level of earnings that is representative of future earnings.
 In certain instances, the Company may also utilize revenue multiples to determine enterprise value.
-When available, the Company may assign a pricing multiple or value its equity investments based on the value of recent investment transactions in the subject portfolio company or offers to purchase the portfolio company.
-The enterprise value is adjusted for financial instruments with seniority to the Company's ownership and for the effect of any instrument which may dilute the Company's investment in the portfolio company.
+When available, the Company may assign a pricing multiple or value its equity investments based on the value of recent investment transactions in the subject portfolio company.
+The Company's ownership and for the effect of any instrument which may dilute the Company's investment in the portfolio company.
 The adjusted enterprise value is then apportioned based on the seniority and privileges of the Company's investments within the portfolio company.